-If you are responsible for e-learning courses that contain Adobe Flash-based elements, you will probably be aware that they will no longer be usable after the end of this year.
-By then, Adobe will cease to support the Flash Player, which is already deactivated in the main browsers by default.
-So, if those courses will continue to be needed, the SWF content will have to be converted to HTML5 format.
+If you are responsible for e-learning courses that contain Adobe Flash-based elements, you will no doubt be aware that they have not been usable since the end of last year.
+Browsers have not been supporting the Flash plugin since then.
+So, if those courses will be needed in the future, the SWF content will have to be converted to HTML5 format.
 How complex and expensive that work will be, depends on several factors, such as:

 - What are the types and quantity of the SWF content?

 - On what types of devices do you expect the courses to be used?

 - With what authoring tool(s) were the courses created?

 - To what extent does the content need to be modernised anyway?

 - In what LMS will the courses need to be made available in future?

 Whilst the phase-out of Flash Player could turn out to be a considerable challenge for some organisations, it is also an opportunity to review: